ros-navigation/navigation2/nav2_map_server/README.md

 free_thresh: 0.196
 ```

-- Parameters files

-The Navigation2 software retains the map YAML file format from Nav1, but uses the ROS2 parameter
+The Nav2 software retains the map YAML file format from Nav1, but uses the ROS2 parameter
 mechanism to get the name of the YAML file to use.
 This effectively introduces a level of indirection to get the map yaml filename.
 For example, for a node named 'map_server', the parameter file would look like this:

 ```yaml